 What you pay your agent in terms of commission is a deal made between the two of you.
 Most agents charge a different commission fee amount.
 Usually you aren't paying more than 10% of what the final sale price on the home you're buying or selling ends up being.
 So, if you buy a home that costs $70,000 you're looking at a commission of $7,000.
 Again, 10% isn't the going rate.
 In fact, a lot of real estate agents charge between two to seven percent, which is a steal of a bargain for the amount of work they put in.

-Real estate agents have to research the current market trends, see what homes have been selling for in the past, put on home showings or take you to home showings, help you come up with a listing price for your home, etc. Not too mention the wide range of contacts they have such as real estate lawyers, home inspectors, home stagers, and other real estate agents.
+Real estate agents have to research the current market trends, see what homes have been selling for in the past, put on home showings or take you to home showings, help you come up with a listing price for your home, etc. Not too mention the wide range of contacts they have such as real estate lawyers, home furnace technicians, home stagers, and other real estate agents.
 Once you sign a contract with an agent you are obligated to pay the commission fee the two of you agreed upon.
 You'll find that once everything is over and done with that the commission your agent charged you was totally worth it.